LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 The first row should get used as the field names.
 If this is not the case, then click the parameters button above and set the values properly:

 Next select the appropriate fields to match to the required parameters (for example Feature Type = FeatureType).

+Click OK to close the dialog and again to add the Reader.

+Now open the feature type properties dialog for the Writer feature type.

+Under the User Attributes tab remove the LastUpdatedBy attribute, as we’ve added this to the spreadsheet definition for each type and no longer need it in here.

+In the General tab click the Schema Sources edit button.
+Uncheck FireHalls and check CommunityMapSchema [SCHEMA_FROM_TABLE].

+Click OK and OK again to close these dialogs.

+**6)** Add Reader

+If you noticed, the schema spreadsheet included an entry for the Zones dataset, so add a Reader (not a Resource – we really want the data this time) as follows:

+Reader Format MapInfo TAB (MITAB)
+Reader Dataset C:\FMEData2015\Data\Zoning\Zones.tab

+Once added, connect its Reader feature type to the dynamic Writer feature type.

+**7)** Save and Run Workspace